oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/3-demo-data.md

 1. There are two ways to reach the Database Actions home page, where you can find Data Studio and other useful tools for your database.

-    - Via the Autonomous Database console page
+    - Via the Autonomous AI Database console page
     - Directly login to your DB user via URI

     ### Access Database Actions via the Console

-    On the Autonomous Database Details page, click the **Database Actions** button:
+    On the Autonomous AI Database Details page, click the **Database Actions** button:

     ![Screenshot of the link to Database Actions from the database console page](images/image_db_console.png)